SerratoA/CSV2PDF/README.md

 Use control+click to run the CSV2PDF executable, otherwise macOS will not let you run the application

 Run on Win:
-Select 'run anyway' when promoted
+Select 'run anyway' when prompted